Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 Research details

 It wasn't easy.
 I had to filter out Google duplicates using custom made software, and look for spam and advertising among the results.
-Searches such as "recommend host x" were particularly problematic, so in these kind of cases, each and every result was checked by hand to see if it was a genuine post from a real person.
+For the top 5-10 hosts, each link was checked by hand to see if it was a genuine post from a real customer without any affiliate motive (I'm sure many would recommend their host regardless, but we choose to be on the safe side, especially as it would be unfair to hosts without an affiliate scheme in place).
 For full details on my approach towards filtering and phrase selection, see towards the end of the page.

-Unfortunately, we weren't able to include every hosting site out there, simply due to the fact that there are not enough users to comment on them.
-Rarer hosts such as Hostican.com, Successfulhosting.com and Parcom.net seem pretty decent, but aren't popular enough to be included.
+Unfortunately, it wasn't possible to include every hosting site out there, simply due to the fact that there are not enough users to comment on them.
+Rarer hosts such as Hostican.com, Successfulhosting.com and Parcom.net seem as though they could be pretty good, but they simply aren't popular enough to be included.

-If you're getting impatient, at this point you may just want to glance at the main table further down and trust the conclusion.
+If you're getting impatient, at this point you may just want to jump to the main table further below.
 Otherwise keep reading on.

 Table hosting details

 The gigantic table below sorts web hosts by how good or bad they supposedly are.
-(Try this link if you want to see the hosts sorted by popularity).
+(Try this older link if you want to roughly see the hosts sorted by popularity).
 You'll find that some high ranking hosts may not have the specs you require (like if you want more than 20 MB of disk space, or higher than 1 GB of bandwidth per month).
 Equally, many of the cheap or free hosts are lowly ranked due to the obvious limitations (forced adverts, lack of space/bandwidth and limited filetypes and features), but since they're free, they're worth considering (especially if you're a beginner to site creation and want to test the waters).
 If you're going that route, Bravenet, Doteasy, Micfo and Directnic (relatively unheard of names) seem to be the best here.
-Angelfire is the worst, with Tripod following closely behind :-)
+Angelfire is the worst, with Tripod following closely behind :-) Four hosts we left out the table include Datapipe, Rackspace, 34sp, and Maxasp.
+These seem decent hosts, but the cost/gigabyte ratio for bandwidth and disk space is very high (however, you may get extensive support and other features).

 The score